justcodess/justcodess/README.md

 ## Hi there 👋 I'm Zeynep

- I am a student in University of Izzet Baysal .
+ I graduated in University of Izzet Baysal .
 I am trying to improve myself in the web development.

  ✨✨✨ Here is my github profile :))✨✨✨
  <br><br>

-   🌱 I’m currently learning React
+   🌱 I’m currently working on creating layered architecture backend applications using .NET Core, Entity Framework Core, and MediatR.

    😄 I'm playing  with codes
 <br><br>